astrapi69/resourcebundle-core/README.md

 		</dependencies>

+## Semantic Versioning

+The versions of mystic-crypt are maintained with the Semantic Versioning guidelines.

+Release version numbers will be incremented in the following format:

+`<major>.<minor>.<patch>`

+For more information on SemVer you can visit [semver.org](http://semver.org/).

 ## Want to Help and improve it? ###

 The source code for resourcebundle-core are on GitHub.
 Please feel free to fork and send pull requests!